 Table 7 - LUN field (5 bits) - change to PARTIAL LUN field Table 8 - TARGET/LUN (8 bits) - change to TARGET OR PARTIAL LUN field Table 9 - LUN (14 bits) - change to PARTIAL LUN field Editor's Note: It is not possible to implement this change correctly without coordinated, detailed review and rewriting of several SAM-3 clauses.
 The preferred way to approach this change is as a detailed proposal for changes in SAM-4.
 Since the terminology issue raised by this comment is real, the following new subclause will be added to warn readers of the pitfalls: 4.9.1 Introduction Clause 4.9 defines the construction of logical unit numbers to be used by SCSI target devices.
 Application clients should use only those logical unit numbers returned by a REPORT LUNS command.
 The device server shall respond to logical unit numbers other than those returned by a REPORT LUNS command as specified in 5.9.4.
 The 64-bit quantity called a LUN is the Logical Unit Number object defined by this standard.
 The fields containing the acronym LUN that compose the Logical Unit Number object are historical nomenclature anomalies, not Logical Unit Number objects.
-Logical Unit Number objects having different values represent different logical units, regardless of any implications to the contrary in 4.9 (e.g., LUN 00000000 00000000h is a different logical unit from LUN 4000000 0000000h and 00FF0000 0000000h is a different logical unit from LUN 40FF0000 0000000h).
-HP 64) No title assigned yet (Unprocessed) [127] Page 34, 4.9.3 Single level logical unit number structure Change "in 4.14" to "in 4.9.7" HP 65) Rewrite single level LUN requirements (Accepted, Editorial) [128] Page 34, 4.9.3 Single level LUN format See also comments IBM 20) "If a SCSI target device contains 256 or fewer logical units, none of which are dependent logical units (see 4.14) or extended addressing logical units (see 4.9.8), then its logical units should be numbered 255 and below."
+Logical Unit Number objects having different values represent different logical units, regardless of any implications to the contrary in 4.9 (e.g., LUN 00000000 00000000h is a different logical unit from LUN 40000000 00000000h and 00FF0000 00000000h is a different logical unit from LUN 40FF0000 00000000h).
+HP 64) Incorrect cross reference (Accepted, Editorial) [127] Page 34, 4.9.3 Single level logical unit number structure Change "in 4.14" to "in 4.9.7" Editor's Note: The cross reference will be changed 4.9.4 since it is 4.9.4 that describes the general structure of which table 1 describes a subset.
+4.9.6 is an incorrect reference because it describes a general structure of which only the first two bytes of table 1 is a subset.
+HP 65) Rewrite single level LUN requirements (Accepted, Editorial) [128] Page 34, 4.9.3 Single level LUN format See also comments IBM 20) "If a SCSI target device contains 256 or fewer logical units, none of which are dependent logical units (see 4.14) or extended addressing logical units (see 4.9.8), then its logical units should be numbered 255 and below."
 Reword as: